Free Incorporation when you bundle with Accounting

 Most accounts are approved within 5 working days, subject to MAS-compliant KYC checks and documentation.

-How Sleek helps foreigners open a business bank account in Singapore
+How Sleek helps foreign founders open a business bank account in Singapore

-• Open a business bank account with no EP and no in-person visit
+• Open a MAS-licensed business bank account with no EP and no in-person visit

-• Skip the deposit and minimum balance requirements most banks impose
+• No minimum deposit or minimum balance requirements

-• Manage incorporation, banking, accounting, and compliance in one place
+• Manage incorporation, banking, accounting, corporate secretary, and compliance in one place

 Get bank-ready without the red tape.